hard-brain/hard-brain-api/README.md

 Songs used for Hard Brain quiz questions are placed here, but not included on the main repo due to file size and legal reasons.
 [Songs can be downloaded from here](https://corndog.galaxy.usbx.me/nextcloud/s/Q56JdfDpy8GMocd) and are required for the `/audio/{song_id}` endpoint to work.
-Unzip the archive and place the contents in the `src/resources/songs/` directory.
+Unzip the archive and place the contents in a folder called `songs` in the project root directory.

 ## Building and running via Docker